Ambika Sharan Singh: Early life and background

-He was born in a joint Rajput family in village Dhamar of Ara district Bhojpur Bihar, Rajputs have always been influential & Powerful in Bhojpur District.
+He was born in a Rajput family in village Dhamar of Bhojpur district in Bihar.
+Rajputs have always been influential & powerful in Bhojpur District.
 His father Pradeep Rai Singh & mother died in his childhood, his uncle Ramsunder Rai Singh looked after the family.
 He was a bright student did his schooling from Ara Jain School with First Division and completed his Graduation and joined Master in Arts from Patna College, Patna University which he dropped to join the freedom movement, during his student life inspired by Gandhi Philosophy he joined the freedom struggle in association with Kailash Singh from his nearby village.